-If you’re running a higher traffic WooCommerce shopping site, cheap shared hosts are high risk, regardless of what they tell you about it being eCommerce-ready, or any cloud, power, pro, business hosting labels etc… This is just sales hype.
-So, here’s one you could consider if you’re on a tight budget and can’t afford your own Inmotion VPS (from NZ$540/yr):
+If you’re running a higher traffic WooCommerce shopping site, cheap shared hosts are risky, regardless of what they tell you about it being eCommerce-ready, or any cloud, power, pro, business hosting labels etc… This is just sales hype.
+So, here’s one you could consider if you’re on a tight budget:

 - Siteground (Singapore, approx NZ$220/yr*, select gogeek option, fast, SSDs, SSL certificate)

-The Siteground Gogeek package is popular with junior web designers, having special features like staging, git, slick caching etc. But unlike the Inmotion VPS or reseller accounts, it does not generate separate cpanels for each domain, hence may be limiting if you need proper reseller capabilities.
+This Siteground Gogeek package is popular with junior web designers, having special features like staging, git, slick caching etc. But unlike the Inmotion/Siteground VPS or reseller accounts, it does not generate separate cpanels for each domain, hence may be limiting if you need proper reseller capabilities.
 But the CPU resources allocated is 5-10x more than other shared hosting plans I’ve used, which means fewer errors or resources timeouts.

 But how bad is shared hosting?
 See our quick performance test